Complete Guide to Calcium Benefits and Supplements

 That’s a real problem.

-So, to better understand why, let’s take a closer look at what calcium does for your body.
+So, to better understand why, let’s take a closer look at what calcium does for your body and the full benefits of calcium.

-Calcium is also an electrolyte, capable of carrying an electric charge when dissolved into the bloodstream and other bodily fluids.
+Calcium is also an electrolyte, capable of carrying an electric charge when dissolved in the bloodstream and other bodily fluids.
 Because of this, it can help transmit messages throughout the nervous system.

 That said, the majority of calcium in the body is uncharged; more than 99% of the calcium in the human body is found in teeth and bones.
 It can also be found in blood and soft tissues, including muscles and nerves.

-When it comes to building strong skeletal systems, facilitating neural transmission, assisting in blood clotting, and aiding in muscle contraction (including the contractions that allow the heart to pump blood), calcium is absolutely vital.
+When it comes to building strong skeletal systems, facilitating neural transmission, assisting in blood clotting, and aiding in muscle contraction (including the contractions that allow the heart to pump blood), calcium is absolutely vital and responsible for many key benefits.

 It’s also worth noting that women naturally need more calcium than men, particularly if they are pregnant or breastfeeding.